-Other Fish - Across both sampling periods we documented several predation events on other fish species which is consistent with previous years.
-Of note, is the fall predation documented on ESA-listed Chum Salmon.
-We have reported previously that Chum Salmon predation occurring in the BON tailraces is likely a smaller subset of predation events occurring immediately below the BON tailraces in the vicinity of Pierce and Ives islands where Chum Salmon spawn (Tidwell et al. 2019).
+Across both sampling periods we documented several predation events on other fish species which is consistent with previous years.
+Smallmouth Bass, American Shad, and Asian Carp are typically consumed, however, the Juvenile salmon documented by Edwards et al. 2022 likley incorporate to this group as well and explain the GI contents described above.
+Of note is the fall predation documented on ESA-listed Chum Salmon in years past, but not this season.
+We have previously reported that Chum Salmon predation occurring in the BON tailraces is likely a smaller subset of predation events occurring immediately below the BON tailraces in the vicinity of Pierce and Ives islands where Chum Salmon spawn (Tidwell et al. 2019).
 The potential impact to Chum Salmon based on observed pinniped abundance and predation at BON is concerning and worth management's attention.

-Deterrence and Management Actions
+Deterrence and Management